 Rolf Benz ADDIT designed by Werner Aisslinger and Tina Bunyaprasit

 The issues of sustainability and ecological design are crucial.
 From what kind of production do the used materials come from?
 What is your CO2 footprint and what is your relationship to the finite resources of our planet?
 Do you come from afar or are you local?
 Do you also tell in your own story the story of the place we are trying to reshape?

 Sustainability and environmental awareness are no longer secondary attributes.
 They become constitutive for a design that does not simply understand itself as a shell or appealing packaging.
 Design in our sense is more a kind of subtle sensitization to the diverse aspects of the world in which we live.
 Only if we allow ourselves to be surprised in our perception, only if we learn to perceive again at all, will we be able to understand and preserve this planet.

 Beauty and aesthetics are difficult words.
-We have become accustomed to think that things we like are beautiful and that aesthetic equals what immediately seems to be beautiful.
+We have become accustomed to finding what pleases and liking aesthetics with what seems to us immediately beautiful.
 But it is not that easy.
-If only that is beautiful, what pleases, we reduce beauty to the familiar.
-Shapes, colors, haptics - If something breaks ranks, our judgment is quickly negative.
+If only that is beautiful, what pleases, we reduce beauty to us familiar.
+Shapes, colors, haptics - If something goes wrong, our judgment is quickly negative.

-Of course, there are design classics and archetypal designs which do not lose their attractiveness over generations.
+Of course, there are design classics and archetypal design that does not lose its attractiveness over generations.
 And of course, the goal of a product designer is to create such archetypal furniture and spaces.
 It is crucial, however, that such design never just pleases, but always includes a small irritation.
 Only through the irritation does the object unfold its special attraction.
 Everything else is average.